opral/monorepo/rfcs/git-sdk-requirements/RFC.md

 This can be spinned up into a new RFC and discussed, just wanted to add this as it can influence the choice of whether it makes sense to go with Git compiled to WASM approach or Git in JS.

-Q: How difficult would it be to add those commands?
+#### Q: How difficult would it be to add those commands?

-A: Hard to predict but Isomorphic Git has some active contributors still.
+Hard to predict but Isomorphic Git has some active contributors still.
 For example [abortMerge](https://github.com/isomorphic-git/isomorphic-git/pull/1744) was added recently.

 A `sparse-checkout` or `rebase` command would be taking that PR as template and making the logic work for respective command.